Started

 "Started" is a song recorded by Australian rapper Iggy Azalea for her second studio album In My Defense.
 The song was written by Azalea alongside Ronny Wright and produced by American record producer J. White Did It.
 It was released by Bad Dreams and Empire on 3 May 2019 as the second single from the album.

-It has had over 95 million streams on Spotify becoming the first track from the album to do so.

 An accompanying music video for the track, directed by Colin Tilley, was shot the prior month in Los Angeles, California and also premiered that day.

 Composition

 "Started" is a hip hop song, with a length of three minutes and six seconds.
 It was written by Azalea and Ronny Wright and produced by J. White Did It, who had also produced Azalea's previous single "Sally Walker".
 The track finds Azalea boasting, "I started from the bottom and now I'm rich...
 You started out hating, now you love my drip."
 It is described as an unapologetic "brag-heavy cut [...] club banger about making your way to success after having nothing" and was noted to borrowing and twisting the Drake line "started from the bottom," by adding "and now I'm rich".